On the motivic spectral sequence: The bispectrum

 Let $\cc A$ be a bivariant additive category.
 Then $S^{-1}S\cc A$ is a simplicial bivariant additive category.
 For any $Y\in AffSm/k$ we can form a bispectrum

 where each $S^{-1}SA_Y(n)=K^{Gr}(C^\oplus S^{-1}S\cc A(-,Y\times\bb G_m^{\wedge n}))$, and define a natural map of bispectra

 This map is a level stable weak equivalence.

-Consider the category of topological symmetric spectra $TopSp^\Sigma$ (see~\cite[section~I.1]{Sch}).
+In order to construct $K$-theory spectra with entries being sectionwise fibrant spaces, we use the category of topological symmetric spectra $TopSp^\Sigma$ (see~\cite[section~I.1]{Sch}).
 We can apply adjoint functors ``geometric realization", denoted by $|-|$, and ``singular complex", denoted by $\cc S$, levelwise to go back and forth between simplicial and topological symmetric spectra

 \begin{rem}{\rm By the standard abuse of notation $|-|$ denotes both the functor from $Sp^\Sigma$ to $TopSp^\Sigma$ and the realization functor from simplicial spectra to spectra.
 It will always be clear from the context which of either meanings is used.